Sunderland 'Til I Die

 Sunderland 'Til I Die is a sports documentary series.
 Produced by Fulwell 73 (named as a homage to Sunderland A.F.C. by its founders), the series documents the events around English football club Sunderland A.F.C.

 Released on 14 December 2018, the first series documents Sunderland's 2017–18 season which saw the club playing in the EFL Championship having been relegated from the Premier League the season prior.
 As a result of the first series success a second series was produced documenting the following season in 2018–19, which coincided with the club's first season under the ownership of Stewart Donald; this was released on 1 April 2020.
-A third and final series was released on 13 February 2024, which documented the club's promotion to the EFL Championship in 2022.
+A third and final series charting the 2021-22 season was released on 13 February 2024, which documented the club's promotion to the EFL Championship in 2022.

 Overall the show has received positive reviews from critics and fans.